ianormy/UdacityNavigationProject/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Place the file in this GitHub repository and unzip (or decompress) the file.

-## Setup
-All the training was done on a Udacity Workspace.
-In order to do your own training using my [Training Jupyter Notebook](Training.ipynb) you will need to run it in the same environment.
-The workspace uses an old version of the Unity ML-Agents - v0.4 - that includes the BananaCollecter brain.

-## Dependencies
+### Dependencies

 To set up your python environment to run the code in this repository, follow the instructions below.